Confession of Judgment in Merchant Cash Advance (MCA) Agreements

 2. Are confessions of judgment legal?

 Yes, but only in certain states and typically only for commercial transactions.
-While many states have banned confessions of judgment in consumer contracts, they remain legal in commercial contexts in places like New York, especially when used against out-of-state businesses.
+While many states have banned confessions of judgment in consumer contracts, they remain legal in commercial contexts, such as New York, especially when used against out-of-state businesses.

 3. Can I fight a confession of judgment?